GaryHopeMS/MSBuildLab330/Lab Script.md

 ## Test contextual follow up questions

 Humans interact with each other through conversations that have some *context* of what is being discussed.
-OpenAI's ChatGPT can also interact this way with humans.
+OpenAI's ChatGPT can also interact in this way with humans.
 However, this capability is not native to an LLM itself.
 It must be implemented.
-Let's explore what happens when we test contextual follow up questions with our LLM where we ask follow up questions that imply an existing context like you would have in a conversation with another person.
+Let's explore what happens when we test contextual follow-up questions with our LLM where we ask follow up questions that imply an existing context like you would have in a conversation with another person.

-1. If you shutdown the app open a new terminal and start the application using **dotnet run** and open your browser to http://localhost:8100
+1. If you shutdown the app, open a new terminal and start the application using **dotnet run** and open your browser to http://localhost:8100

     ```bash
     dotnet run